aattk/raspauto/README.md

 The python file name must be ``ra.py`` for this process to work.
 Also, the ``ra.py`` file should be under the folder ``/home/pi``.
 If you want to change it yourself.
 You can look at the sample service file under the demo folder.

+We activate the service.

 ``sudo systemctl enable ra.service``

+We start the operation of the system by rebooting.

+``sudo reboot``

 ## Telegram Bot Commands
 |Command|Function|Usage|
 |-|-|-|